chrisrhayden/skel/README.md

 fi
 """

-# basic templates to be made, the same slugs apply
+# the list of templates to be made
-# these are added to the files to be made no mater what
+# these are added to the files list at runtime unless the --no-templating flag is present
 [[templates]]
 path = "src/main.js"
 template = """function run() {